puppetlabs/bolt/documentation/configuring_bolt.md

 When merging configurations, Bolt's strategy is to shallow merge any options that accept hashes and to overwrite any options that do not accept hashes.
-There are two exceptions to this strategy:
+There are a few exceptions to this strategy:

 - [Transport configuration](bolt_transports_reference.md) is deep-merged.

 - [Plugin configuration](using_plugins.md#configuring-plugins) is shallow-merged
   for _each individual plugin_.

+- All items under [disable-warnings](logs.md#suppress-warnings) are combined into a single array.

 ### Transport configuration merge strategy